-The Wilfley shaker table shown is a standard No.12 right hand version.
-It is a mechanically operated reciprocating action table, consisting of a self-oiling enclosed type of head motion, a partly riffled rectangular deck and an understructure with tilting device for the table.
+The Wilfley shaker table shown is a standard No.12 right-hand version.
+It is a mechanically operated reciprocating action table, consisting of a self-oiling enclosed type of head motion, a partly riffled rectangular deck, and an understructure with a tilting device for the table.

 The head motion is a self-oiling Pitman and toggle type.
 The motion is created by an eccentric shaft acting on the Pitman, with one toggle set and the other toggle connected to a yoke driving the table through a connecting rod.
 (See fig. 9)

 The deck may be tilted sideways, i.e. across the riffles, by way of a hand wheel that is connected to a gear which drives bolts attached the bolsters on which the rockers supporting the table are located.
 (See fig. 12) The forward bolster is linked to the main frame by a tension bar that removes any vibration from the concentrate end of the table.

 The feed edge of the table (See fig-8) has a water spray bar.
 This water is adjusted so as to provide a gentle wash across the table.

 The action of the table creates inverse classification and stratification, i.e. each mineral of a certain specific gravity is arranged according to size.
 (See fig. 13)

 Due to the motion the bed moves to the concentrate end.
 As the height of the riffles decreases towards this end of the table lighter gangue loses the support of the riffles and the wash water carries it towards the lower side of the table into the tails and this then concentrates the remaining heavy mineral.
 The heavy mineral then moves on to a smooth plane where any fine gangue and larger particles easily rolled by water are washed from the concentrate.